strimzi/proposals/056-zk-kraft-migration.md

 | kafka.controller:type=KafkaController,name=MigratingZkBrokerCount | A count of ZK brokers that are registered with KRaft and ready for migration.
 This will only be reported by the active controller. |
 | kafka.controller:type=KafkaController,name=ZkMigrationState       | An enumeration of the possible migration states the cluster can be in.
 This is only reported by the active controller.             |

-They could be used the following way:
+They are used the following way:

 * `MetadataType`: to understand if the active controller is not in the "dual write" mode anymore (keeping metadata in both ZooKeeper and KRaft) and also out of ZooKeeper, keeping metadata only as KRaft.
 * `MigratingZkBrokerCount`: to understand when the migration is starting because after creating the KRaft controllers and forming the quorum, they will "wait for brokers" (beginning of Phase 2).
 It happens when brokers are switched to the migration mode.
 Having all brokers registered means migration was started/is going to start.